srl-labs/containerlab/docs/lab-examples/rare-freertr.md

 [topofile]: https://github.com/srl-labs/containerlab/tree/main/lab-examples/rtr/000/rtr000.clab.yml

+## Full lab instructions

+The lab is documented in details [here](https://github.com/rare-freertr/freeRtr-containerlab/blob/main/README.md)

+You'll find information such as:

+* How to build `RARE/freeRtr containerlab` image
+* How to lauch `RARE/freeRtr Hello world` lab
+* Lab configuration
+* Lab Verification

 [^1]: Resource requirements are provisional.
 Consult with docs for additional information.
 [^2]: The lab has been validated using these versions of the required tools/components.
 Using versions other than stated might lead to a non-operational setup process.